22nd Senior National Roll Ball Championship 2025 Concludes in Indore: Maharashtra and Uttar Pradesh Clinch Gold - www.lokmattimes.com

 22nd Senior National Roll Ball Championship 2025 Concludes in Indore: Maharashtra and Uttar Pradesh Clinch Gold

-Indore (Madhya Pradesh) [India], November 14: The 22nd Senior National Roll Ball Championship 2025 culminated in spectacular fashion at Golden International School, Indore, ...
+PNN Indore (Madhya Pradesh) [India], November 14: The 22nd Senior National Roll Ball Championship 2025 culminated in spectacular fashion ...

 Indore (Madhya Pradesh) [India], November 14: The 22nd Senior National Roll Ball Championship 2025 culminated in spectacular fashion at Golden International School, Indore, after four days (October 3-6) of fierce competition, unyielding spirit, and inspiring sportsmanship.
 The championship witnessed Maharashtra's men and Uttar Pradesh's women capturing the national titles, sealing their dominance in one of India's fastest-growing hybrid sports.